zerobounce/zero-bounce-pascal/README.md

 - right click on the project ("ZeroBounce.bpl") > Compile
 - right click on the project > Install

-After installing, the example projects (any `*.dpr` files from `examples/dephi/` folder) should run successfully.
+After installing, the example projects (`./examples/delphi/Examples.groupproj`) should run successfully.
 If that still doesn't happen, follow the steps below.

 To run the ZeroBounce SDK with any other Dephi project:
 - open desired project